Asynchronous Python

 0mq itself is attractive because it already uses tornado loops, and can pass numpy arrays without copying.

-aiomonitor inject REPL for async python
+aiomonitor inject REPL for async Python

-1.2 Alternative asynchronous ecosystems
+3 Alternative asynchronous ecosystems

 Yes, as always there is something newer and hipper and more artisanal.